Contrasting Pseudoscalar Higgs and Toponium States at the LHC and Beyond

 \subsection{1.
 Introduction}

 Searches for additional Higgs bosons rank high among probes of possible new physics beyond the Standard Model (SM), and feature strongly in the research programmes of the CMS and ATLAS experiments at the LHC and in studies for proposed next-generation particle colliders.
 The most recent such search by the CMS collaboration~\cite{CMS} has produced an intriguing result, namely a 5$\sigma$ enhancement of events close to the $t \bar t$ threshold containing final states with leptons and jets, whose angular correlations are characteristic of production of a pseudoscalar spin-parity state.
-This signal has yet to be confirmed by the ATLAS collaboration, but one may nevertheless start asking whether it could be due to a new pseudoscalar Higgs boson that occurs in extensions of the SM, or if it is a QCD effect.
+This signal has yet to be confirmed by the ATLAS collaboration, but one may nevertheless start asking whether it could be due to a new pseudoscalar Higgs boson $A$ that occurs in extensions of the SM, or if it is a QCD effect.
+The $A$ hypothesis is particularly relevant if the mass of the resonance is significantly different from twice the top quark mass.

-The primary candidate for the CMS signal, and the one that Occam's razor favours, is a $^1S_0$ quasi-bound $t \bar t$ state, referred to here as `toponium’ and denoted by $\eta_t$.
+The primary candidate for the CMS signal, and the one that Occam's razor favours, is \underline{clearly} a $^1S_0$ quasi-bound $t \bar t$ state, referred to here as `toponium’ and denoted by $\eta_t$.
 It is a firm prediction of QCD that there should be some degree of Sommerfeld (Coulomb) enhancement in the $^1S_0$ channel around the $t \bar t$ threshold, and there have been detailed studies of the analogous effect in the $^3S_1$ channel and the observability of vector toponium in $e^+ e^-$ collisions~\cite{Toponium,Reuter}.
-Calculations of the $^1S_0$ enhancement at the LHC are much less advanced but the estimates of the $\eta_t$ production cross section at the LHC at at a c.m. energy of 13~TeV ~\cite{Kiyo, Sumino, Fuks} seem to be consistent with the strength of the CMS signal.~\footnote{There is an ongoing debate within the LHC community whether there is a physical pseudoscalar toponium state, since its $t$ and $\bar t$ constituents could decay before they could bind; for a recent discussion of the Sommerfeld enhancement for unstable particles, see Ref.~\cite{Luo}.
+Calculations of the $^1S_0$ enhancement at the LHC are much less advanced but the estimates of the $\eta_t$ production cross section at the LHC at at a c.m. energy of 13~TeV ~\cite{Kiyo, Sumino, Fuks} seem to be consistent with the strength of the CMS signal.~\footnote{There has been a long debate within the LHC community whether there is a physical pseudoscalar toponium state, since its $t$ and $\bar t$ constituents could decay before they could bind; for a recent discussion of the Sommerfeld enhancement for unstable particles, see Ref.~\cite{Luo}.
 Here, we set aside this discussion and use the word `toponium’ as shorthand for a QCD enhancement in the pseudoscalar $t \bar t$ channel.}